Retailers wrestle with a volatile trade policy with China

 The new tariffs are likely to be a game changer: The earlier ones were designed to limit the impact on consumers by targeting industrial goods.
 The next ones, which target items such as toys and clothing, will hit families in the pocketbook.

-Mindful that the latest round would raise consumer prices during the crucial holiday shopping season, the administration delayed nearly 60% of them until Dec.
+Mindful that the latest round of tariffs would raise consumer prices during the crucial holiday shopping season, the administration delayed nearly 60% of them until Dec.
 15.

 Businesses say they spent hours culling through the lists to see which items were delayed and which weren’t.
 Meanwhile, analysts will be dissecting comments by retailers over the next couple of weeks when they report fiscal second-quarter earnings to see how the tariffs have been playing out.